How to Get a Sentence Below a Mandatory Minimum

 Michigan Federal Felony Defense Attorney

-Who can help you determine if safety valve may be applicable to you or someone you care about?
-A federal criminal defense attorney in Michigan can help determine the advantages or disadvantages of pursuing a safety valve exception in a prosecution for an offense that carries a mandatory minimum sentence.
-If you or someone you care about is charged or suspected of a federal misdemeanor or felony offense, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 for a free consultation and confidential case evaluation or complete a Request for Assistance Form and criminal defense specialist will promptly contact you.
+Who can help you determine if safety valve may apply to you or someone you care about so they avoid a mandatory minimum sentence?
+A federal criminal defense attorney in Michigan can help determine the advantages or disadvantages of pursuing a safety valve exception for an offense carrying a mandatory minimum sentence.
+If you or someone you care about is charged or suspected of a federal misdemeanor or felony offense, please get in touch with LEWIS & DICKSTEIN, P.L.L.C. for a free consultation today.